LUTON

 Joseph Richard and Ada Louise Axby; husband of Queenie Sylvia Axby,

 of Luton, Bedfordshire.
-Commemorated: RUNNYMEDE MEMORIAL, Surrey.
+No known grave.
+Commemorated on RUNNYMEDE

 BAILEY |